 Follow me on Twitter @RoamTheDomes for more on this important issue.
 You can also stay up to date on our multistate caregiving campaign in the states by signing up for the AARP Advocates newsletter or by visiting your state web page.

-Update 3/27/15: The CARE Act is now law in Oklahoma, New Jersey, and Virginia.
+Update 3/27/15: The CARE Act is now law in Oklahoma, New Jersey, Virginia and West Virginia.